russellmoss/milea-chatbot/knowledge/visiting/tasting_experiences.md

 - **Children**: Welcome on property, but must be supervised at all times
 - **Pets**: Well-behaved dogs on leash are permitted in outdoor areas only

-## Seasonal & Special Tastings

-Throughout the year, we offer limited-time seasonal tastings and special vertical tastings of library wines.
-Check our website or join our mailing list to stay informed about these unique opportunities.